NacroCatan/RAGv1/README.md

 # RAGv1
-A RAG application for user to search file efficiently with natural language.
+A RAG application for users to search file efficiently with natural language.